Albany Pride Month kicks off with donation to reopen Pride Center of the Capital Region

 ALBANY, N.Y.
-(NEWS10) – June 1st marks the beginning of Pride Month across the country.
-Today, in the City of Albany, local leaders came together to kick off the celebration by raising the rainbow flag high above the steps of City Hall and presenting a check to a prominent local LGBTQ organization.
+(NEWS10) – June 1 marks the beginning of Pride Month across the country.
+In the City of Albany Tuesday, local leaders came together to kick off the celebration by raising the rainbow flag high above the steps of City Hall and presenting a check to a prominent local LGBTQ organization.

 “We especially got hit because we lost out on celebrating our 50 year anniversary,” John Daniels, Board President of Pride Center of the Capital Region, said.